 Among the more distinct experiences in this area is the Fruit Loop — a scenic 35-mile loop in the Hood River Valley dotted with farm stands, wineries, and lavender farms where you can pick your own fruit, enjoy a wine or cider tasting, and take in the crisp autumn air.
 As for nature, you’ll be spoilt for choice when it comes to choosing a hike (Latourell Falls Loop and Hamilton Mountain are both great places to start).

 Wine-lovers should book their fall getaway in Healdsburg, a small-town within Sonoma County that’s located 45 miles north of San Francisco and along the Russian River.
 Wine is the star attraction in this region but that doesn’t mean there aren’t myriad activities to balance out your stay (more on that in a moment).
 Finding the perfect hotel here isn’t an issue — it’s choosing between them.
 River Belle Inn is a boutique luxury property that’s situated on the banks of the river and serves a locally sourced and organic breakfast.
-The Madrona, set to open in early 2022 and designed by Jay Jeffers, is worth a bookmark as well.
+The Madrona, designed by Jay Jeffers, opened earlier this year and is worth a bookmark as well.
 And if you’re an eco-traveler, h2hotel with its succulent-bedecked roof and LEED certification is another favorite.